• Skip to primary navigation

 MQ-3 Gas Sensor1

-This is simple alcohol sensor module circuit which is shown in above diagram.
+To begin with, this is a simple alcohol sensor module circuit shown in the diagram above.

 Formulas: